JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/VsAi/Video/Wan2GP/INSTALLATION.md

-# Self Health® using WanGP — Manual Installation Guide For Windows & Linux
+# JSopX™ using WanGP — Manual Installation Guide For Windows & Linux

 This guide covers installation for different GPU generations and operating systems.